whria78/modelderm_rcnn_api/README.md

 # How to Use

-1) There are 10 example images in the folder “/examples”.
-(CC-BY-NC license images)
+1) There are 10 example images in the folder “/examples”. (images under the CC-BY-NC license)

 	![capture_exmaple](./img/capture_example_folder.PNG)